Glentrool

 It is very easy to understand why people who have “discovered ” our remote part of South West Scotland are completely won over by the area despite the challenging climate and have returned to enjoy it many times over.

-There is no doubt that places where you can seek tranquillity are abundantly available in our Biosphere area both to the local populace and to the many people who visit the area particularly from Spring to Autumn.
+There is no doubt that places where you can seek tranquility are abundantly available in our Biosphere area both to the local populace and to the many people who visit the area particularly from Spring to Autumn.

 One can easily access wonderful and serene views with numerous woodland areas, lochs, local wildlife and ancient burial sites and of course the wonderful Galloway hills whose appearance mirrors the changing seasons.
 All of this can be enjoyed in the relaxing silence of a remote area save for the occasional distant scream of a circling buzzard.
 As you further explore you will enjoy the many scenic burns and rivers with their salmon and sea trout populations much prized by anglers but equally enjoyed by passing walkers and cyclists with the gurgling and rushing water providing a relaxing backdrop.
 You may even pass areas which look as if they haven’t changed since the end of the last ice age!
 All of the above, combines to create a relaxing and almost meditative state of mind.